ConnectedHumber/MQTT/Subscriber/README.md

-# This folder contains python 3.x subscriber code #
+# This folder contains python 2.7/3.x subscriber code dbLoader.py#

-It subscribes to the connectedhumber MQTT broker listening for messages on the topic airquality/data.
+dbLoader.py subscribes to the connectedhumber MQTT broker listening for messages on the topic airquality/data.
 When it receives a message it analyses the payload and, possibly,adds records to the database.

 The data is presented on an air quality map here: https://aq.connectedhumber.org/app/